23 March 2018

 In later years, I spent hours and hours on Poissons d’or.
 But who can ever perfect that?
 The pianissimo demisemiquaver rumblings needed to be silky smooth, so I’d practise in all types of rhythmic patterns, as Graham Fitch often recommends.
 The three-stave score took some getting used to – but doing so was a huge help when I came to study the complex fugue in Samuel Barber’s Piano Sonata.
 There was so much to work on in every single bar: the marcatos, the staccatos, the phrase markings, the sforzando trills (help!).
 And then all the musical markings such as this intoxicating example: ‘Capricieux et souple’.
 The swoops and twitches of those large golden carp in a world of tonal ambiguity had to make musical sense.

-In this 100th anniversary year of the composer’s death, don't forget to pick up a copy of Pianist issue 101, out on 30 March, where our experts give you plenty of advice, as my teachers did for me.
+Don't forget to pick up a copy of Pianist issue 101, where our experts give you plenty of advice, as my teachers did for me.
 There are three Debussy scores, with two of them – La fille aux cheveux de lin and the Etude No 11 – given in-depth lessons.
 Mark Tanner discusses how to produce a rich tonal palette (essential for playing Debussy) and John Evans turns to three pianists well-known for Debussy, and asks them how they make sense of the scores, just as I did as a serious student.
 At least as much as any composer, he wrote for his performers; he took pleasure and inspiration from the inexhaustible depth of possibilities that a piano affords, and I hope you will do the same.

 P.S.
 If you’re really Debussy-crazy, check out our Play Debussy digital special!